A NEAT reduction of complex neuronal models accelerates brain research

-Category: Environment Hits: 0Unlike their simple counterparts in artificial intelligence (AI) applications, neurons in the brain use dendrites - their intricate tree-like branches - to find relevant chunks of information.
+Category: Environment Hits: 1Unlike their simple counterparts in artificial intelligence (AI) applications, neurons in the brain use dendrites - their intricate tree-like branches - to find relevant chunks of information.
 Now, neuroscientists have discovered a new computational method to make complex dendrite models much simpler.
 These faithful reductions may lead AI applications to process information much like the brain does.

 Read more https://www.sciencedaily.com/releases/2021/01/210127140055.htm